Jump to content

 CTG Brasil’s share: 63%

-On average, this power station generated enough energy to supply a town with a population of some 92 thousand inhabitants.
+On average, the plant generated energy to supply a city with about 107,000 inhabitants.

 Did you know?